chiselinc/order-of-memes/_outline.md

 * the central "why" - I went to trace other uses of [Foucault's "The Order of Things"](https://en.wikipedia.org/wiki/The_Order_of_Things) within the LIS field, and found few citations upstream

 Like most studies, this one started with a lit review.
-I went seeking traces and citations of Foucault within the knowledge organization field as a first-year MLIS student, and a newcomer to this domain.
+I went seeking traces and citations of Foucault within the knowledge organization field as a first-year MLIS student and a newcomer to this domain.
 I found that the majority of Foucauldian LIS scholarship was anchored primarily, often even solely, in his cornerstone work Discipline & Punish.
 Of course I was enthused to see the nods [cite and summarize], but my heart fell a bit.
 My favourite work of his, which explicitly addresses taxonomy and classification as historical subjects, was barely cited at all within the field.

 I cast my digital net further, and confirmed that since I last studied this book, very little work has been put onto the internet which references it.